jociet101/playmate-capstone/README.md

 **Optional Nice-to-have Stories**

 * [ ] User will be notified of upcoming sessions in advance, according to their preference
+* [ ] User can delete or remove themselves from sessions
 * [ ] User can message their friends and session groups
 * [ ] User can post to a feed about their past sessions
 * [ ] User will be automatically reccommended sessions based on their past activity